 Prices can range from a few thousands to millions of dollars, and it is not only the cost of ecommerce site development to consider, but also future maintenance and upgrade costs as well.
 The best way to get an accurate estimate for how much an ecommerce site will cost to build is by consulting an ecommerce development company and providing them with as much information about the site as you can.

-The cost of software development is difficult to estimate at its outset due to the unpredictable nature of the development process.
+The software development costs is difficult to estimate at its outset due to the unpredictable nature of the development process.
 This is why many ecommerce developers use Agile methodology, which breaks the project down into short-term deliverables that help to estimate costs accurately.
 This means that each small job has a fixed-price and critical features can be prioritized over those that do not justify their cost.

 The perceived benefit of having an in-house team over outsourcing is the higher degree of control over the team and the project, while outsourcing is usually seen as a low-cost alternative.